rajab-m/PPG_denoisong_adaptiveFiltering/Readme.txt

-# PPG Heart Rate Estimation Project
+# PPG Heart Rate Estimation

-## Overview
+## Description
-This project estimates heart rate from PPG signals using adaptive filtering and signal processing techniques.
+This project implements heart rate estimation from PPG signals using adaptive filtering and signal processing techniques.
+Accelerometer signals are used as a noise reference for motion artifact reduction.
-The pipeline includes bandpass filtering, adaptive noise cancellation, and peak-based heart rate detection.

 ---

 ## Main Script: `Main_ppg`
-Running this script generates **22 figures**, showing:
+This is the main script of the project.
+Running it generates 22 figures representing:
 - Filtered signals
 - Estimated heart rates
-- Final evaluation results
+- Final results

-The selected algorithm can be specified in **line 11**.
+The selected algorithm can be set in line 11.

 ---

-## Core Function: `hr_estimate`
+## Function: `hr_estimate`
-This function implements the full heart rate estimation pipeline described in the report.
+This function implements the full heart rate estimation pipeline described in the report, including:

-### Steps included:
 - Bandpass filtering
 - Adaptive filtering
 - Heart rate detection
 - Heart rate validation

 ---

 ## Function: `adaptive_filtering_and_HR_detection`
-This function estimates heart rate from the adaptively filtered PPG signal using the **dominant frequency peak**.
+This function estimates heart rate from the adaptively filtered PPG signal using the highest peak frequency.

-### Differences from `hr_estimate`:
+Differences from `hr_estimate`:
 - No heart rate validation
 - No failure handling of adaptive filtering
 - Only adaptive filtering + peak detection

 ---

-## Adaptive Filtering Methods
+## Adaptive Filtering Algorithms

 ### `lms_filtering`
-Implements the Least Mean Squares (LMS) algorithm.
+Least Mean Squares (LMS) adaptive filtering algorithm.

 ### `nlms`
-Implements the Normalized Least Mean Squares (NLMS) algorithm.
+Normalized Least Mean Squares (NLMS) adaptive filtering algorithm.

 ### `rls_ppg`
-Implements the Recursive Least Squares (RLS) algorithm.
+Recursive Least Squares (RLS) adaptive filtering algorithm.

 ---